collective/collective.secondlevel/README.rst

 Introduction
 ============

 This product implements a viewlet that will add a second level navigation to site.
 It is meant to be used below the viewlet plone.global_sections, which lists main sections.
 The product is not meant for implementing dropdown menus, but only the second level that reacts to navigation.
-Similar menu concept is used by ie. SAP/R3, and the idea is that showing a context sensible part in the menus helps user with navigation.
+Similar menu concept is used by ie. SAP/R3, and the idea is that showing a context sensitive part in the menus helps user with navigation.

 Features: